How To Choose a K-Series Map Sensor

 They have a wide range of MAP sensors, such as 3-bar, 4-bar, 5-bar, and 7-bar options.

-They range from motorsport sensors to their 7-bar "TI" sensor, which must be remotely mounted to not cause damage to the sensor.
+They range from motorsport sensors to their 7-bar "TI" sensor, which must be remotely mounted to avoid damage to the sensor.

 Suppose you are above the 43psi mark or want a solid, reliable sensor.
 In that case, a universal Haltech sensor is a great option.